brave/qa-resources/wikitemplate-IPFS.md

 ## Import and Sharing

-- [ ] Prerequisites: Brave local node launched and local gateway configured.
+- [ ] Prerequisites: Brave local IPFS node launched and local gateway configured.
 On a new profile, loading `ipns://en.wikipedia-on-ipfs.org` and clicking `Use a Brave local IPFS node` on the interstitial page will set you up.

    ### `Importing a page via IPFS`